Voyz/databay/docs/source/examples/simple_usage.rst

     * Once scheduling starts, link will log the beginning and end of each transfer:

-        Note the :code:`http_to_mongo.0` at the beginning of the message.
-This is printing the :any:`Update` object that represents each individual transfer executed by tha    t particular link. :code:`http_to_mongo` is the name of the link, while :code:`0` represents the index of the transfer.

         .. rst-class:: highlight-small
         .. code-block:: python

             http_to_mongo.0 transfer

+        Note the :code:`http_to_mongo.0` prefix in the message.
+It is the string representation of the :any:`Update` object that represents each individual transfer executed by that particular link. :code:`http_to_mongo` is the name of the link, while :code:`0` represents the index of the transfer.

-    * Then :any:`HttpInlet` logs its data generation:
+    * Then :any:`HttpInlet` logs its data production:

         .. rst-class:: highlight-small
         .. code-block:: python